Six Things You Must Know About a Divorce in Arizona

 These experts can charge anywhere between a few thousand dollars to divide retirement accounts to as much as $15,000.00 to conduct a business appraisal.

-Most good attorneys will work together to help parents reach agreements regarding a parenting time schedule that meets the best interests of their clients’ children.
+Most good attorneys will work together to help parents reach agreements regarding a parenting schedule that meets the best interests of their clients’ children.

 Most good attorneys will also advise their clients about the harmful effects a divorce can have on children.
-You should be considering ways you and your spouse can protect the children from the harmful effects of a divorce on your children.
+You should be considering ways you and your spouse can protect the children from the detrimental effects of a divorce on your children.

 How is Child Support and Alimony Decided in a Divorce

 Child support is calculated in Arizona, according to the Arizona Child Support Guidelines.
 The calculation uses the parents’ incomes.
 The Guidelines also take into effect the cost of providing health insurance for the children and daycare costs.